- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 - Understanding DTAA Between India and Singapore

-The residential status of an individual is critical in determining the way how his or her income will be taxed in India for that year.
+The residential status of an individual is critical in determining the way how his or her income will be taxed in India for a particular year.
 It is common to see non-resident Indians (NRIs) and persons of Indian origin (PIOs) carefully planning their stay in India for the specified year so that their income does not fall under the taxation category in both countries.

-However, the residential status is not always under the control of an individual and due to some unavoidable circumstances, the residential status can potentially change.
+However, the residential status is not always under the control of an individual, and due to some unavoidable circumstances, the residential status can potentially change.
 In such cases, a person's income from a single source may come under the taxable category of both countries.

 To mitigate the above issue and to foster good economic relations, countries execute a double tax avoidance agreement (DTAA).
-In this guide, let's explore how residential status can affect
+In this guide, let's explore how residential status can affect.

 Residential Status of an Individual

-An individual’s residential status is determined mostly by his number of days spent in India during the relevant year as well as the previous 10 years.
+An individual’s residential status is determined mostly by the number of days spent in India during the relevant year as well as the previous 10 years.
 In general, there are three types of people: residents, non-residents, and residents who are not typically residents (RNOR).
 The scope of taxable income in India varies depending on residency.

 For example, for an NRI doing business outside of India (even if he only qualifies as RNOR for a certain year), his income from that foreign firm may be liable to taxes in India if he operates it from India during his stay here.